Toorak: Politics

 Toorak falls within the federal electorate of Higgins.
-The seat of Higgins was created in 1949 and held by Harold Holt CH 1949–1967, Sir John Gorton PC GCMG AC CH 1968–1975, Roger Shipton OAM 1975–1990, Peter Costello AC 1990–2009, Kelly O'Dwyer 2009-2019 and Katie Allen 2019-2022 (all on behalf of the Liberal Party of Australia).
+The seat of Higgins was created in 1949 and held by Harold Holt CH 1949–1967, Sir John Gorton PC GCMG AC CH 1968–1975, Roger Shipton OAM 1975–1990, Peter Costello AC 1990–2009, Kelly O'Dwyer 2009–2019 and Katie Allen 2019–2022 (all on behalf of the Liberal Party of Australia).
 However, the seat would fall to the Labor Party for the first time ever in the 2022 Federal Election, with candidate Michelle Ananda-Rajah winning the seat as Labor took government from the coalition.

 At State level, it mostly falls within the electorate of Malvern (currently held by the Liberals' Michael O'Brien) since the 2006 Victorian State Election, with the western part of the suburb falling within the electorate of Prahran (currently held by Sam Hibbins on behalf the Australian Greens).
 At local council level, Toorak falls within the City of Stonnington.

 Toorak has historically voted for conservative political parties.
 The Liberal Party retained the seat of Malvern in the 2018 State Election, although there was a 10.1% swing to the Australian Labor Party.

 Toorak Village

-The Toorak Village is a strip of shops and cafes, located centrally in Toorak Road.
+The Toorak Village features a number of shops, restaurants and cafes, located centrally in Toorak Road.
+Recent mixed-use developments including St. Germain, have increased the number of offices within Toorak Village.